NAME

 EXAMPLES

-1. Generate traceback images -- fits image files showing the distribution of simulated photons that hit the detector region-- for the Hitomi SXS instrument, using existing raytracing and heasim event files ('perseus_raytrace.fits' and 'heasim_events_perseus.fits', respectively) from a previously run instance of aharfgen.
+1. Generate traceback images -- FITS image files showing the distribution of simulated photons at the source that hit each Resolve pixel and the full detector array-- for the Hitomi SXS instrument, using existing raytracing and heasim event files ('perseus_raytrace.fits' and 'heasim_events_perseus.fits', respectively) from a previously run instance of aharfgen.

-The xcen and ycen parameters are set to NONE, centering the origin of the raytracing coordinates at 3.5, 3.5 in DET coordinates.
+The 'xcen' and 'ycen' parameters are set to CENTER, centering the origin of the raytracing coordinates at (3.5,3.5) in DET coordinates.
 The energy range is set from 0.5 to 17.1 keV, inclusive.
-The root name of all output fits files will be 'traceback.'
+The root name of all output fits files will be 'traceback'.

 xmatraceback xrtevtfile=perseus_raytrace.fits